-Parents must phone the school to inform us of your absence (905-735-6876) or e-mail CenAttendance@dsbn.org.
+Parents must phone the school to inform us of your absence (905-735-6876) or use the Safe Arrival system by phoning 1-866-479-3261 or by logging on the web portal at www.safearrival.com.
 A message may be left 24 hours a day.
 If you are 18, you are responsible to notify us that you have a valid reason to be excused from school.

-- If you are late for school?
+> If you are late for school?

-- Sign in at the office.
+Sign in at the office.
 Punctuality is important, as it leads to falling behind in classes and may result in progressive discipline.

-- > If you must be excused during the day?
+> If you must be excused during the day?